OpenSecuritySummit/oss2018/content/participant/jemarketing/sara-davis.md

 - Using JIRA for incident response
 # -
 - Threat Model training through Gamification
-- Incident Response - simulations
+- Using Jira to handle Incident Response - simulations
 # Friday
 - Using AI and ML for incident response
 ---